 Prepping the cauliflower

-- Chop a medium sized cauliflower into small florets.
+- Chop a large cauliflower into small florets.

 - Combine cornstarch, water, soy sauce, and peanut oil in a small bowl.